MitjaNemec/Kicad_action_plugins/README.md

 Within the plugin folder only the *.py files are required for operation.

 This plugin deletes selected items.
-Items can be: zones and/or tracks and/or modules.
+Items can be: zones and/or tracks and/or footprints.
 The main intention is to delete selected tracks in order to redo parts of the layout.

 To run the plugin:
 1. Select items you want to delete (note that in KiCad it is different if you start your selection box from left or right)